BotpressAGI/Botpress/readme.md

 bp deploy --public
 ```

-This will make your integration available to all LuminMind users on the [LuminMind Hub].
+This will make your integration available to all GaiaNetAI users on the [GaiaNetAI Hub].
 Once a version of your integration is public, it cannot be updated again.

 ## Bots

 The [`/bots`](./bots) folder contains examples of bots "_as code_" made only using the client, the SDK and the CLI.

-**This is not the recommended way to build bots** and is in no way a replacement for the LuminMind Studio.
+**This is not the recommended way to build bots** and is in no way a replacement for the GaiaNetAI Studio.

 However it can be useful for experienced developers who want to build bots in a more programmatic way.